 Air conditioning and fans

 Many people turn up the thermostat or turn the air conditioning off altogether if they’re gone from home all day.
 Keep in mind that during really hot days, your cat may be uncomfortable if the temperature gets too high, so adjust your settings accordingly.
 If you don’t have air conditioning, use fans to cool things off.
 Keep ceiling fans running.
-Get some box fans or table-top fans.
+Get additional tower, box or table-top fans.
 Make sure that the fans can’t tip over.
-I don’t recommend leaving box fans or table-top fans running when you’re not at home.
+I don’t recommend leaving tower, box or table-top fans running when you’re not at home.

 Basements are usually cooler than upstairs bedrooms.
 Hardwood or tile floors are cooler than carpet.
 Some cats may even hang out in the bathtub or sink during hot weather.